Vadym Hetman: Assassination

 Hetman was shot by an apparently professional killer in the elevator of his own apartment block in Kyiv on 22 April 1998.

 The alleged assassin, 29-year-old Serhiy Kulev, a member of the "Kushner gang" from the Donbas, was only arrested in 2002.
 He was later sentenced to life imprisonment without bond in April 2003.
 The Office of the Prosecutor General of Ukraine has claimed that the assassination was ordered and paid for by Pavlo Lazarenko, a former Prime Minister of Ukraine.
 Lazarenko has denied responsibility for the killing.

 Despite the Luhansk City Court's verdict, the case remains far from being certain.
 In early August 2005, the media reported that the convict filed an appeal to the Supreme Court of Ukraine on grounds that he had been forced to make a false confession.
 His lawyer subsequently made a public statement that the case was entirely fabricated.

 Awards and legacy

 Vadym Hetman was posthumously conferred the title of Hero of Ukraine by President Viktor Yushchenko on 11 July 2005.

 On 12 July 2005, a memorial plate was established in his honour on House № 13, where Hetman lived and was assassinated.

-In 2005, The Kyiv National Economic University was renamed in honour of Vadym Hetman, which he attended in the 1950s.
+In 2005, the Kyiv National Economic University, which Hetman attended in the 1950s, was renamed in his honour.

 On 19 April 2006, the Industrial Street in Kyiv was renamed in his honour.

 A regatta cup, "Vadym Hetman Cup" bears his name.